-Emily Cummins enters her fourth season as the Head Coach for the Terriers in the 2017-2018 season.
+Emily Cummins enters her fifth season as the Head Coach for the Terriers in the 2018-2019 season.

 Emily graduated with a degree in Sport Management from Wilmington College in Wilmington, Ohio where she played four years of collegiate basketball.
 During her playing career at Wilmington, Cummins set the record for most 3-pointers made in a game and is fourth in school history in both season and career 3-pointers made.